ohhappylife/ETLCFA/README.md

 - Result (collected data, N-gram result) will be stored on S3 Bucket.

 ## Issues (To-be fixed)
-- A pipeline is not a fault-tolerant, and the pipeline does not have function to validate the data.
+- The pipeline is not a fault-tolerant
+- The pipeline does not have function to validate the data.
+- The pipeline does not store logs.
 - As it utilizes default list of stopwords from NLTK, not all stopwords might be removed during the process.
 - Stores login credentials into codes can increase chance of data breach.